-Durian, “King of Fruits” needs no introduction in Southeast Asia.
+In Southeast Asia, this “King of Fruits” needs no introduction.
 With a reputation for its strong odour and delicious flesh, the fruit attracts locals and tourists alike.
 This fruit is definitely unforgettable with its pointy exterior and multiple flesh inside it.
 Some may find it unappealing, but to durian lovers, it is definitely heaven in a bite.

 The appearance of durian is generally oval, but there are some durians which have unique, irregular shapes.
 The taste of round durian is usually blander than its irregular-shaped relatives.
 Its exterior is covered with spikes, and a particular method is required to split the fruit open to reveal its segmented chambers which house the flesh.
 It has a smell that is indescribable to most and but is generally described as a strong, pungent odour which is known to linger for several days.
 Durians are the fruit to trees belonging to the genus, Durio.